badiaamakhlouf/Feature_Engineering_And_Extraction/README.md

     - How to choose the best Encoding Method

 ## Conclusion
+- Variable transformation and feature engineering are integral components of the machine learning pipeline.
-• Transformed data is easier to understand and to analyze either by computer or human.
+- Transformed data is easier to understand and to analyze either by computer or human.
+- Feature engineering involves creating new features, selecting relevant ones, and extracting meaningful information to improve a model's ability to capture patterns and relationships within the data.
+- Effective variable transformation and feature engineering require a deep understanding of the data and domain knowledge.